Skip to content

 Numbeo

-Shared Room Rent GBP 550 – 900/month Marchmont and Newington most student-dense.
+Shared room - private market GBP 550 – 900 Marchmont and Newington most student-dense.
 Leith cheaper and trendy.

 Going out & dining